About the RCP

 Volunteer Attorney Subba (Shaun) Naidu, Jr. began working on expungement law with RCP Director Peggy Stevenson when he was a summer student at the Stanford Community Law Clinic in 2005.
 Shaun has supervised RCP students’ work and helped train students for almost a decade.
 He is the author of many of the RCP's materials.
 He has a JD from University of Iowa Law School and a BA from UC Berkeley.

 RCP Project Director attorney Margaret (Peggy) Stevenson has taught students to provide legal services to low-income clients since 1994, including 12 years of teaching Stanford and Santa Clara law students in community-based clinics.
 She began teaching at SJSU in 2007.
-She is on the national advisory board for the Clean Slate program of the Council of State Governments.
-Peggy received the Equity and Diversity Outstanding Faculty award, SJSU College of Applied Sciences and Arts (May 2011); Faculty Lecturer Award, SJSU Service Learning and Community Engagement (April 2012).
+Peggy received the CSU Chancellor's Award for Faculty Innovation and Leadership in Fall 2018 for her work in establishing the Record Clearance Project.
+She also has received the SJSU Equity and Diversity Outstanding Faculty award, SJSU College of Applied Sciences and Arts; SJSU Service Learning and Community Engagement and other university and community recognition.
 Prior to teaching, Peggy was a legal services attorney for 10 years and clerked for a federal judge following UCLA Law School, where she earned her JD.
 She has a BA from Stanford University.
-She speaks conversational Spanish.
+She speaks Spanish.

 Administrative Assistant Michelle Taikeff enrolled in RCP as a student in Fall 2017 and has been involved with the program ever since.
-While majoring in Justice Studies at SJSU, Michelle played on the University's women's water polo team and sat on the executive board of the Student Athlete Advisory committee.
-She was also involved in the Criminal Justice Honors Society at SJSU.
-Working the with Record Clearance Project has only enhanced her passion for providing legal aid to those in need, and having graduated from SJSU in Spring 2019, Michelle plans to attend law school to further her knowledge in the legal field.
+While majoring in Justice Studies at SJSU, Michelle played on the University's women's water polo team and served on the executive board of the Student Athlete Advisory committee.
+She was a member of the Criminal Justice Honors Society at SJSU and a President's Scholar.
+Working the with RCP has enhanced her passion for providing legal aid to those in need.
+Michelle graduated from SJSU in Spring 2019 and plans to attend law school.

 Mentor Laura Wright is a former RCP client.
 While Laura was in custody in 2014 for two felonies related to her addiction, the RCP spoke to her unit regarding legal rights to expungement.
 Given new hope for her future, she contacted RCP to start the process of expungement as soon as she was released three months later.
 She worked with Mentor José Valle, maintained her sobriety, attended school full-time and worked as a waitress.
 In November 2016, the court granted Laura's petition to terminate her probation early based on her progress and to clear her record.
 Laura graduated from community college in May 2017 and is attending Cal State Monterey Bay.
 She plans to enroll in a Masters of Social Work program in the future.